 - It works best if you are using all “flat” slices on top of each other.
 If you have some slices that contain the rounded rutabaga sides, you can slice those separately so they don’t make the whole stack slippery/more difficult to cut.

-Now that you’re a rutabaga expert, let’s talk about the spinach cashew cream I paired with these fries.
+Now let’s talk about the zesty cashew dipping sauce I paired with these rutabaga fries.
 If you do a lot of plant-based cooking, you may know that cashews can be used to make things incredibly creamy.
-I’ve seen ’em used in soups, sauces, dips, smoothies, and more.

 - 2 cloves garlic